jbcodeforce/ML-studies/docs/coding/langchain.md

 tools = [retriever_tool, search]
 ```

-Chat models supporting tool calling features implement a `.bind_tools` method, which receives a list of LangChain tool objects and binds them to the chat model in its expected forma

 ???- info "Tavily"
     [Tavily](https://docs.tavily.com/) is the leading search engine optimized for LLMs.
 It provides factual, explicit and objective answers.
 It is a GPT researcher which queries, filters and aggregates over 20+ web sources per a single research task.
 It focuses on optimizing search for AI developers and autonomous AI agents.
 See [this git repo](https://github.com/assafelovic/gpt-researcher.git)

-* Many LLM providers support tool calling, including Anthropic, Cohere, Google, Mistral, OpenAI, see the [existing LangChain tools](https://python.langchain.com/docs/integrations/tools/).
+#### Python REPLtool

+[PythonREPLTool](https://api.python.langchain.com/en/latest/tools/langchain_experimental.tools.python.tool.PythonREPLTool.html#langchain_experimental.tools.python.tool.PythonREPLTool) is a tool for running python code in REPL (look like a jupiter notebook).

+#### Our own tools

-* [Define custom tool](https://python.langchain.com/docs/modules/tools/custom_tools/) using the `@tool` annotation on a function to expose it as a tool.
+[Define custom tool](https://python.langchain.com/docs/modules/tools/custom_tools/) using the `@tool` annotation on a function to expose it as a tool.
 It uses the function name as the tool name and the function’s docstring as the tool’s description.

-The second approach is to subclass the langchain.`pydantic_v1.BaseModel` class.
+A second approach is to subclass the langchain.`pydantic_v1.BaseModel` class.

 Finally the last possible approach is to use `StructuredTool` dataclass.

 When doing agent we need to manage exception and implement handle_tool_error.

 To map the tools to OpenAI function call there is a module called: `from langchain_core.utils.function_calling import convert_to_openai_function`.

+It may be interesting to use embeddings to do tool selection before calling LLM.
+[See this code agent_wt_tool_retrieval.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/openAI/agent_wt_tool_retrieval.py) The approach is to dynamically select the N tools we want at run time.
+It uses a vector store to create embeddings for each tool description.

 ### How to

 ???- question "How to trace the agent execution?"
+    ```
+    import langchain
+    langchain.debug = True
+    ```
+    Or use LangSmith

 ???- question "Defining an agent with tool calling, and the concept of scratchpad"
     Define  an agent with 1/ a user input, 2/ a component for formatting intermediate steps (agent action, tool output pairs) (`format_to_openai_tool_messages`: convert (AgentAction, tool output) tuples into FunctionMessages), and 3/ a component for converting the output message into an agent action/agent finish: